-James 1:5 "If any of you lack wisdom, he should ask God, who gives generously without finding fault, and it will be given to him."
+James 1:5 reminds us, "If any of you lack wisdom, he should ask God, who gives generously without finding fault, and it will be given to him."

-2 Corinthians 12:9-10 "My grace is sufficient for you, for my power is make perfect in weakness'....For when I am weak, then I am strong."
+2 Corinthians 12:9-10 claims, "My grace is sufficient for you, for my power is made perfect in weakness....
+For when I am weak, then I am strong."

-Philippians 1:6 "being confident of this, that He who began a good work in you will carry it on to completion until the day of Jesus Christ."
+Philippians 1:6 says, "being confident of this, that He who began a good work in you will carry it on to completion until the day of Jesus Christ."

 God bless you as you complete your Professional Year and continue to serve Him throughout your career.
+And congratulations on entering this milestone!